-Tony Ferrara, First Vice President; Mayor, Arroyo Grande
+Tony Ferrara, President; Mayor, Arroyo Grande

 Tony Ferrara was first elected to the Arroyo Grande City Council in 1998 and has been elected mayor six times since 2002.
 He has held many leadership positions within the League of California Cities including as board of directors member, president of the Channel Counties Division, president of the Mayors and Council Members Department and chair of the Public Safety Policy Committee.